 The turbine weights just under 18 lbs and the included panel is just over 20 lbs.
 It is recommended the turbine be mounted on a pole that is 4.5-10 meters tall for best performance.

 This is a good budget turbine.
-For around $200 with shipping you get a turbine capable of producing up to 300 watts of power per hour.
+For the price with shipping you get a turbine capable of producing up to 300 watts of power per hour.

 This is perfect for those that are just starting out with wind power and don’t want to make an investment in a large turbine right away.
 A 4.5 mph cut in speed is pretty amazing to find in a turbine in this price range.